jprknight/blog/_pages/homelab.md

 A single HP Z230 machine with an i7-4770, 32GB RAM, a 1TB SSD and a four port Intel NIC running Proxmox VE.

-This is probably well known by now, but attempting to run multiple VMs from a spindle disk is no fun.
+Maybe well known by now, but attempting to run multiple VMs from a spindle disk is no fun.

 HP Thin Client, with a low profile four port Intel NIC, running PFSense firewall.